Unidata/science-gateway/vms/idd-archiver/readme.md

         TDM_PW=CHANGEME!

-    Note that this password should correspond to the `sha-512` digested password of the `tdm` user in `~/xsede-jetstream/vm/thredds/files/tomcat-users.xml` file on the **thredds-jetstream** VM.
+    Note that this password should correspond to the `sha-512` digested password of the `tdm` user in `~/xsede-jetstream/vm/thredds/files/tomcat-users.xml` file on the **tds.scigw** VM.
 You can create a password/SHA pair with the following command:

     ```shell
     docker run tomcat  /usr/local/tomcat/bin/digest.sh -a "sha-512" CHANGEME!
     ```

-    Ensure you are using the correct hashing algorithm in the `server.xml` on the TDS server running on the thredds-jetstream VM.
+    Ensure you are using the correct hashing algorithm in the `server.xml` on the TDS server running on the tds.scigw VM.
 For example,

     ```xml
     <Realm className="org.apache.catalina.realm.UserDatabaseRealm"